Venezuela: The Rise and Fall of a Petrostate

 Oil dependence.
 In recent years, oil exports have financed almost two-thirds of the government’s budget.
 Estimates for 2024 place this figure slightly lower, at 58 percent.

 Turbulent economy.
 Venezuela’s gross domestic product (GDP) shrank by roughly three-quarters [PDF] between 2014 and 2021.
-However, the economy grew by 8 percent in 2022 and 4 percent in 2023, and experts forecast additional growth of 4.5 percent in 2024.
+However, the economy grew by 5 percent in 2023, and the government forecasts it will reach 8 percent in 2024.

 Soaring debt.
 Venezuela has an estimated debt burden of $150 billion or higher.

 Hyperinflation.
-Annual inflation skyrocketed to just over 130,000 percent in 2018, and though it has since slowed, it remained at 360 percent in 2023.
+Annual inflation skyrocketed to just over 130,000 percent in 2018, and though it has since slowed, it remained at 190 percent in 2023, according to the central bank.

 Growing autocracy.
 Over the last decade, President Nicolás Maduro and his allies have violated basic tenets of democracy to maintain power.
 This includes restricting internet access and arbitrarily prosecuting and detaining political opponents and critics.